You may have spotted these commercials while watching the football game, your favorite show, or the evening news.

 This month, the US Food and Drug Administration (FDA) confirmed the risks of testosterone replacement therapy in a safety announcement, maintaining that “the benefit and safety of these medications have not been established for the treatment of low testosterone levels due to aging, even if a man’s symptoms seem related to low testosterone”.

-For this reason, the FDA is now requiring manufactures of testosterone replacement therapy products to change their labels in order to clarify safe uses for these medications, and add information about the possible increased risk of heart attacks and strokes associated with these products.
+For this reason, the FDA is now requiring manufacturers of testosterone replacement therapy products to change their labels in order to clarify safe uses for these medications, and add information about the possible increased risk of heart attacks and strokes associated with these products.